 In the age when plastic is one of the biggest environmental issues of the planet, we see that the majority of it is caused by a single use products.
 You probably heard about the Great Pacific Garbage Patch the largest accumulation of trash in the oceans.
 Plastic bottles float in the oceans together with straws and bags which get destroyed into pieces.

 The statistics are shocking: over 8 million tons of plastic are dumped into the ocean each year.
 Plastic waste kills up to 1 million sea birds, 100,000 sea mammals, marine turtles and countless fish each year.
 According to the prognosis until 2050, there will be more plastic than fish in the oceans.
 Do we really want a world like that?

 I was in Asia, swam in the ocean with a ton of plastic touching me and covering my snorkeling mask.
 This is a true nightmare caused by our irresponsible decisions.
 Living in Poland I have never seen a landfill and was not aware how huge is the problem.
 I am sure most of the travelers, which saw how bad is the situation in the oceans and on the beaches, became more conscious and chose to reduce plastic waste when traveling.

 The best way to avoid single use plastic is having your own no waste kit.
 Few simple items can help you to significantly reduce plastic waste when traveling.
 In the travel essentials I would include reusable water bottle, shopping bag and spork (spoon+fork).
+My new pickup is LastSwab – reusable swab for make up or ears.
 Sometimes I also take bees wrap which I use when buying pastry or bakery as well as bamboo straws, which I carry when traveling to exotic destinations.

 Say no to straw